 Figure 6.15.2.3-1: Mobile Termination Procedure

-The principles and handling procedures for IMS signaling are consistent with those defined in clause 6.15.2.2, and are outlined as follows:
+The principles and handling procedures for IMS signaling are consistent with those defined in clause 6.15.2.2 and are outlined as follows:

 - The default and dedicated bearers are pre-established in step 1.

-- The P-CSCF receives the complete SIP signalling from the IMS CORE, removes specific elements as specified in clause 6.15.1, and forwards the modified signalling to the UE in steps 3 and 12.
+- The P-CSCF receives the complete SIP signalling from the IMS CORE, removes specific elements as specified in clause 6.15.1 and forwards the modified signalling to the UE in steps 3 and 12.

 - Step 4 will be executed when the UE is in IDLE state.